 "The answer to this question will involve a brief consideration of the translation process of the Book of Mormon.
 There are two major methods that have been proposed for the translation of the Book of Mormon.
 The first is a "tight-control" method in which the text of the English version strictly matches the text of the gold plates, often right down to the spelling of names.
 The second method of translation is "loose-control", in which the English translation is a bit more fluid and matches the general meaning of the original reformed Egyptian text but may not strictly follow every word.
 Latter-day saint scholars and students fall into both camps, and some believe that both methods could have been used throughout the translation of the Book of Mormon.
 This is relevant to the question of Isaiah in the Book of Mormon because a "loose-control" theory, or something similar to it, would help account for why we have the KJV of Isaiah in the Book of Mormon, as discussed below."

 This, as we discussed above, does not work.
 First, FAIR talks about the text of the gold plates without mentioning that they were never used in the translation.
-The only translation method used for the Book of Mormon was the seer stone in Joseph's hat, which is not in dispute even though the church and apologists continue to use the above narrative for missionary work or lessons.
-Thus, there is no way for the loose translation to work, which is why this theory by apologists just does not make sense.
-FAIR goes on to give a proposed scenario to try and make this work:
+The only translation method used for the Book of Mormon was the stone in Joseph's hat, which is not in dispute even though the church and apologists continue to use the above narrative for missionary work or lessons.
+Thus, there is no way for the loose translation to work, which is why this theory by apologists not only can't work, but would be contradicted by other responses on FAIR's site.

 As Joseph was translating the text of the Book of Mormon, he would find himself translating something that he recognized as being roughly similar to texts from the Bible.
 This would occur most prominently when Nephi quotes from Isaiah.